When it comes to lenses, there are so many choices.

 Telephoto lenses have a focal range of approximately 135mm to 300mm.

-When photographing large groups in particular , the beautiful compression effect can make up for the lack of bokeh when you close down your aperture to get everyone in focus.
+When photographing groups of people in particular, the beautiful compression effect can make up for the loss of bokeh that occurs when you close down your aperture to get everyone in focus.